 - A pyramid with a wide base: It demonstrates a high level of youthful people.
 The population rate of birth is high and populace development might be dramatic in a quickly developing youthful population.
 Under such circumstances, each progressive age will be more varied than the former one, and accordingly, a pyramid with an expansive base would result.

 - An urn-formed structure: It demonstrates a low level of youthful people and shows a declining populace.
-Such an un-molded figure is acquired when the rate of birth is definitely decreased the pre-regenerative gathering lessens with respect to the next two age gatherings of the populace.
+Such an un-molded figure is acquired when the rate of birth is definitely decreased in the pre-regenerative gathering lessons with respect to the next two age gatherings of the populace.

 Natality (rate of birth)